Tell Us Your Story

 Already involved in community engagement?
 We want to hear about it!
 Tell us your story, send an email to BlueHensEngage@udel.edu.

 Check out the latest news on the Community Engagement Initiative Blog.

-According to researchers Kelly Ward and Tami Moore of Washington State University, faculty benefit in very specific ways.
+According to researchers Kelly Ward and Tami Moore of Washington State University, faculty and staff benefit in very specific ways.
 These include reclaiming the role of the educator, pursuing passion, and working on the margins of their disciplines.